 Domestic Content Requirements

-Manufacturers are required to perform their own self-certification process to demonstrate they meet the following Domestic Content requirements to become BABA compliant.
+Manufacturers and contractors are required to perform their own self-certification process to demonstrate they meet the following domestic content requirements to become BABA compliant.
 These requirements are:

-- All iron and steel utilized in an infrastructure project must be manufactured in the United States, encompassing all phases from the initial melting process to the application of coatings.
+- All iron and steel utilized in an infrastructure project must be manufactured in the U.S., encompassing all phases from the initial melting process to the application of coatings.

 - All construction materials for an infrastructure project must be made in the U.S., including: